macieal/ManDows-98/README.md

 You boot up, explore, solve puzzles, browse the (somewhat broken) internet, and try to survive an antivirus that clearly has ulterior motives.

 > ⚠️ No real PC was harmed.
 The jumpscare is silent.
 Probably.

+> 🚧 **This project is incomplete.** If you find bugs, have ideas, or want to contribute, feel free to open an issue or reach out!

 ---